cns-iu/4025C_VR/README.md

 You will notice that rather than moving the original object to its destination, the app made a clone.
 Every successful connection clones the originator object.
 Infinite supply.

 Connections between two objects have a red connector.
-Technically, clicking on a red connector will dissolve the connection and delete the connected object.
-This works fine for two connected objects or for an object at the end of a chain.
+Clicking on a red connector will dissolve the connection and delete all connected objects on this particular branch.

 <p align="center">
   <img src="images/v019-11.jpg" width="400">